 See

-- 1 Malton Priory, 18 Town Street, Old Malton YO17 7HB. usually open.
+- 1 Malton Priory, 18 Town Street, Old Malton YO17 7HB, ☏ +44 1653 692370.
+Daily 10AM-4PM.
 Remains of a Gilbertine priory founded in 1131.
 The main surviving building is St Mary's Priory Church, nowadays Anglican.
 It's smaller than it first looks: the full west facade stands but the church behind has been scaled down.
-There are two modern revivals of the Gilbertine Order, in Leicestershire and in Canada, but they have no formal link with this priory.
+There are modern revivals of the Gilbertine Order in Leicestershire and in Canada, but they have no formal link with this priory.
 Free.

-- Saints Leonard & Mary, Church Hill, Malton YO17 7EJ.
+- Saints Leonard & Mary, Church Hill YO17 7EJ, ☏ +44 1653 692370.
 This is the oldest church in England still used by Roman Catholics — they were ejected from all their original churches (such as Malton Priory) at the Reformation, and only permitted new buildings from the 19th century.
 St Leonard's was established circa 1190 as a "chapel of ease", ecclesiastic-speak for "the priory is a bit far for our elderly parishioners to attend".
 It too was taken over by the Church of England, but they vacated in 1969 and offered it back to the Catholics.
 Malton's RC congregation transferred from their Chapel of St Mary's so the church dedication was extended to Saints Leonard and Mary.

-- 2 Castle Garden is a pleasant bosky space.
+- Castle Gardens is a pleasant bosky space east of Saints Leonard & Mary.
 The Roman camp Derventio was here; a wooden castle was built in the 11th century and replaced in stone in the 12th century.
-It was twice held by the Scots; Robert the Bruce left it in ruins in 1322.
+It was twice held by the Scots, and Robert the Bruce left it in ruins in 1322.
 In the 16th century, a mansion was built here but in 1674 two sisters feuded over its ownership: the county sheriff's "Judgement of Solomon" was to award each a pile of half the bricks.
 Only the gatehouse was spared, nowadays the Old Lodge Hotel.
 The park is freely accessible during daylight hours.
-It leads into Orchard Fields but this is private property.
+It leads into Orchard Fields but that's private property.

-- 4 Castle Howard, Malton YO60 7DA (8 miles west of Malton off A64).
-The garden is open year round.
-The house is open Apr-Oct.
-Daily 10:30AM-5PM (gardens from 10AM).
+- 3 Castle Howard, Malton YO60 7DA (8 miles west of Malton off A64).
+Garden all year, house Apr-Oct daily 10:30AM-5PM.
 Magnificent Baroque 18th-century stately home designed by Vanbrugh, in extensive gardens.
 It's much in demand as a film and TV location, best known being Brideshead Revisited.
-Ticket prices vary by time and date.
-Garden: £9-17, house and garden: £19-27; 50% discount for children.

 - Howardian Hills are an Area of Outstanding Natural Beauty rising west of Castle Howard.
 They're the southern extension of the Hambleton Hills and described as part of North York Moors.

-- 5 Kirkham Priory, Malton Lane, Whitwell on the Hill YO60 7JS (6 miles southwest of Malton), ☏ +44 1653 618768.
-Daily 10AM-4PM.
+- 4 Kirkham Priory, Malton Lane, Whitwell on the Hill YO60 7JS, ☏ +44 1653 618768.
+Daily 10AM-5PM.
 12th-century Augustinian Priory ruined after the Dissolution, though the gatehouse is still impressive.
-Its weirdest episode was as a training ground for the D-Day landings of 1944, the River Derwent being considered a passable imitation of the English Channel, with the priory's high western wall a make-believe "transport ship" for troops to scramble down on netting.
-Adult £5, child £3, conc £4.50.
+Its weirdest episode was as a training ground for the D-Day landings of 1944, the River Derwent being considered a passable imitation of the English Channel, and the priory's high western wall a make-believe "transport ship" for troops to scramble down on netting.
+Free.

 Do